nathan-a-king/website/TEST_SUITE_PLAN.md

       lines: 70
     }
     ```
-  - Exclude test files and setup from coverage
+  - Excluded test files and setup from coverage

 ---